IMG_2496.jpg

 About

-Located on the Kitsap Peninsula across the Salish Sea from Seattle, Rockland Woods is on native Suquamish land, nestled on 20 acres of 100-year old, second growth forest with lake access.
+Located on the Kitsap Peninsula across the Salish Sea from Seattle, Rockland Woods is on native Suquamish land, nestled on 20 acres of Old Growth forest with access to a serene lake.
 The climate is lush and damp with seasonal wildlife and flora.
-Owls, beer, deer, coyote, frogs, ferns, cedars, skunk cabbage, trillium flowers, Rhododendron trees, moss (!), bleeding hearts, bats, native yellow lily, native blackberry, maples, Douglas Fir…and more!
-Belfair, WA, is the nearest small town at the southern tip of the Hood Canal.

 Land Acknowledgement